aktivkohle/python-talks/README.md

 Then there was the issue of batch size which affects how the estimate of the gradient converges.
 This is discussed in [this post](https://stats.stackexchange.com/questions/153531/what-is-batch-size-in-neural-network/) which contains a graphic that communicates it quite nicely.
 A batch size of 4 was found with bit of trial and error to give an enormous improvement, the model tuning to higher levels of accuracy with less jumping around and in fewer epochs.

+### Further work on intents file

+Some intents were added to deal with apple ambiguity, Apple watch vs Apple Macbook vs Apple iPhone.
+Also, there is prompting of the user to hopefully encourage the user to give responses which the neural network will correctly interpret.

 ______________________